Kalatz/exercise_recognition/README.md

 ![Alt text](https://github.com/Kalatz/exercise_recognition/blob/main/Plots/nose%20point%20comparison.png)

 Understanding the data is vital for tackling the problem.
 The below plot below is the correlation matrix of all the data.
+All the different points are compered with each other and depicted in a colour coded symmetrical matrix.
+The three lighter coloured squares (stronger correlation) in the diagonal are the points in the head and shoulders, hands, pelvis and legs.

 ![Alt text](https://github.com/Kalatz/exercise_recognition/blob/main/Plots/corrplot.png)